-- the application time: the difference, measured in milliseconds, between the current time and midnight, January 1, 1970, UTC. - the monotonic time: this time always moves forward and is not impacted by application time modifications (NTP or Daylight Savings Time updates).
-It can be implemented by returning the running time since the start of the device.
+- the application time: The difference, measured in milliseconds, between the current time and midnight, January 1, 1970, UTC. - the system time: The time since the start of the device.
+This time is independent of any user considerations, and cannot be set.